apache/libcloud/docs/upgrade_notes.rst

 If you want to preserve old behavior and use first-gen drivers you need to use ``RACKSPACE_FIRST_GEN`` provider constant.

+More examples which show how to update your code to work with a new version can be found bellow.

-Old code (connecting to a first gen provider in the US):
+Old code (connecting to a first-gen provider in the US):

 .. sourcecode:: python